-From scratch apple cider can prove a lot of prep work.
-But if you start with a high-quality, store-bought apple juice, you'll be sipping a spiced, steaming cuppa in no time!
+From scratch, apple cider can prove a lot of prep work.
+But if you start with pure apple juice, you'll be sipping a spiced, steaming cuppa in no time!

 For Apple Cider

 - 1 quart (32 fluid ounces) of pure apple juice (cold-pressed or single-ingredient bottles recommended)